Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-restoring.md

 5. Click the **Restore Database** button

 {% note %}
-For now, restoring a PITR backup is only available from the database dashboard.
+Restoring a PiTR backup is only available from the database dashboard.
 {% endnote %}